HenrikSamuelsson/cpp-how-to-program-tenth-edition-global-edition/README.md

 ## Copyright Notice

 Some of the solutions include small quantity of material from the book.
-The amount is considered appropriate for educational non-commercial purposes and falls within the limits of fair use under U.S. copyright law (Section 107 of the U.S. Copyright Act).
+The amount is considered appropriate for educational non-commercial purposes to fall within the limits of fair use under U.S. copyright law (Section 107 of the U.S. Copyright Act).